Mamiya 645 Super Review | Portraits, Lenses, User Guide + YouTube Video!

 Mamiya Sekor C 80mm f/1.9 lens

-The Mamiya 645 Super comes with a Mamiya Sekor 80mm f2.8 lens as standard M645 kit lens.
-It is small and lightweight but the reason I bought the camera was to make use of the fast Mamiya Sekor C 80mm f/1.9 lens. the Mamiya 80mm f1.9 lens as it came on my Mamiya 645 1000S camera (link below) so the first task was to transfer it onto the M645 Super camera.
-(I don’t use my Mamiya 645 1000S I just wanted the lens from it!)
+The Mamiya 80mm f1.9 lens came as the kit lens on the older Mamiya 645 1000S camera.
+My first task was to transfer the lens from my Mamiya 1000S onto the new M645 Super camera.
+(I don’t use my Mamiya 645 1000S I just wanted the lens from it).
 The Mamiya 80mm f1.9 lens is amazing for portraits or low light photography with a medium format camera.
 (I believe it is the fastest medium format camera lens for any system.
 “Fastest” meaning it has the smallest f stop number so lets in the most light and gives the most shallow depth of field).

 The closest lens I have owned to the Mamiya C 80mm f/1.9 lens is my Contax 645 Zeiss 80mm f2 lens.
 That way a fantastic camera/ lens setup but you pay a huge premium for it.
-(See link below for my Contax 645 vs Mamiya 645 review) .
+(See the Mamiya 645 vs Contax 645 review) .
 The main difference with the Contax 645 camera setup is the lenses are autofocus where as the Mamiya Sekor 80mm f1.9 is manual focus.
 This is true for all lenses on the Mamiya 645 Super as it is a manual camera.

 I bought the camera to use for analogue Mamiya 645 wedding photography.
 The 80mm f1.9 lens lets me photograph in low light conditions and the 645 film format gives me 15 photos per roll.
 The modular M645 design means I can also use multiple film backs.
 This means I can reload film faster during a busy wedding or use 2 backs with different film types.
 I now plan to use the Mamiya 645 Super alongside my 35mm Leica M3 film cameras for film photography weddings.